gagnonsilas/website/portfolio.typ

   [
     #grid(
       columns: (1fr, 1fr),
-      figure(image("portfolio/SoundCameraPCB.png", width:90%), caption: "Revision 1 of the sound camera PCB"), [
+      figure(image("portfolio/SoundCameraPCB.png", width: 90%), caption: "Revision 1 of the sound camera PCB"), [
         - Custom PCB for each sensor with onboard STM32, stereo microphones, and a piezoelectric buzzer
-        - CAN bus communication in order to allow flexable number of sensors in a network.
+        - Multidrop RS485 bus communication in order to allow flexable number of sensors in a network.
         - This project hasn't been finished yet but is under way.
 Some of the goals for features are:
           - Automated sensor position detection using onboard speaker to triangulate relative position
           - Early detection of mechanical failure using audio analysis of system